vikingeducation/prep_basics/test-yourself-answers.md

 #### What's the best way to get help when you get stuck?

 Reach out to the community.
 The internet is your friend.
-Utilize websites, podcast, chatroom, search engines, blogs and anything else you can think of.
+Utilize websites, podcasts, chatrooms, search engines, blogs and anything else you can think of.
 Just don't give in.

 *Contributed by [Russell Thomas](https://github.com/IamGrimUs)*